ErpNetDocs/winclient/introduction/navigators/filtering/period-expressions.md

 -	Mixed expressions for periods - they contain an absolute and a relative expression together
 -	Graphic editor – allows you to choose from a calendar

-The period will present itself as Starting date and End date in the fields “From xxxxx” and “To xxxxxx” when you set a period in one of these ways.
+The period will present itself as Starting date and End date in the fields “From XXXX” and “To XXXX” when you set a period in one of these ways.

 ![Filtering period](pictures/filtering-period.png)